midilab/uClock/README.md

 To generate a MIDI sync signal and synchronize external MIDI devices, you can start working with the resolution of 24PPQN, which aligns with the clocking standards of modern MIDI-syncable devices commonly available in the market.
 By sending 24 pulses per quarter note interval, you can ensure effective synchronization among your MIDI devices.

 If you are working on the development of a vintage-style step sequencer, utilizing a resolution of 96PPQN is a fitting option to initiate the coding process.
-Then you can use onStepCallback call wich corresponds to a step played note or event.
+Then you can use onStepCallback call wich corresponds to a step played, note or event.

 Furthermore, it is possible to utilize all three resolutions simultaneously, allowing for flexibility based on your specific requirements and preferences.